RealSyferX/AnimeClub-Steam/README.md

 # AnimeClub-Steam
 A tool for Steam Game/DLC Unlocker

+Keep in mind that these do not provide a DLC unlocker at this time.
+(In Development)

 ## First time?
 0. Download the lastest [AnimeClub ](https://github.com/RealSyferX/AnimeClub-Steam/releases)
 1. Run as Administrator AnimeClub.exe